Crafting-Computer/sim-lang/README.md

 dmux input[n] sel[1] -> { a[n], b[n] }
 ```

 What's that `{ a[n], b[n] }` output?
 It's our first time seeing a function that returns more than one output.
 In Mathematics, we usually think of a function as a machine that accepts one or multiple inputs and produces a single output.
 Single output also makes working with return values a lot easier.
 However, for our `dmux` function, we clearly need to return two values.
 What do we do?
 To contain multiple outputs, we use a **record**.
-In sim, a record is a bunch of key-value pairs:
+In Sim, a record is a bunch of key-value pairs:

 ```elm
 { a = 0